helix-editor/helix/book/src/configuration.md

 | info | LSP info |
 | hint | LSP hint |

 These keys match [tree-sitter scopes](https://tree-sitter.github.io/tree-sitter/syntax-highlighting#theme).
-We sorta half-follow the common scopes from [here](https://macromates.com/manual/en/language_grammars) with some differences.
+We half-follow the common scopes from [macromates language grammars](https://macromates.com/manual/en/language_grammars) with some differences.

 For a given highlight produced, styling will be determined based on the longest matching theme key.
-So it's enough to provide function to highlight function.macro and function.builtin as well, but you can use more specific scopes to highlight specific cases differently.
+So it's enough to provide function to highlight `function.macro` and `function.builtin` as well, but you can use more specific scopes to highlight specific cases differently.